Andy4495/SWI2C/README.md

 -  Hardcoded delays
    - Hardcoded delays should not be necessary at the "slow" signaling speeds inherent in a software-based I2C solution
 - Lack of or incorrect support of clock stretching
-- Improper pin mode settings for indicating a "HIGH" value on SCL or SCK
+- Improper pin mode settings for indicating a "HIGH" value on SCL or SDA
   - Since I2C is an open-collector design that requires pull-up resistors, a "high" value on the data and clock lines should be implemented by putting the pin in `INPUT` mode. `INPUT` mode does not drive the bus high or low,  and allows the pull-ups to assert the high level.

 This library implements the I2C protocol without using any hardcoded delays, properly supports clock-stretching, and uses INPUT mode for a HIGH level.
   - Note that internal protection diodes on the input pins will clamp the signal line to a max of about 0.5 V above the chip's Vcc level.
 In other words, you cannot use `INPUT` mode to deal with voltage level differences between chips.
 This library does not support mixing 5V and 3.3V logic without the appropriate level-shifting circuitry.

 This library is not a drop-in replacement for Wire.
 You will therefore need to write your own code for modules that need to use this library.
 However, the interface is kept simple while still providing low-level signaling functionality to allow tailoring to your specific application.